chengtong1984/VFR/README.md

 Note:  The running of the VFR_script may take several minutes.
 1. Open SSH-Terminal
 2. Create two documents.
 One is for storing the saturation.xml.The other is for storing the report.html file
-3. Create the tables using the createTable.sql
+3. Create the tables using the createTable.sql and then insert player_id_data and player_name_data into player_info.*This is the core step
 4. Finish the config.ini.Fill all the blank places.
 5. Put three files(VioohForecastReport.py,config.ini,template.html) under the same document.
 6. Run the VioohForecastReport.py file using this command:  python ./VioohForcastReport.py